Preserving Lemons: A Simple Guide to Enhance Your Cooking

 In tagines and stews: Preserved lemons are a key ingredient in Moroccan tagines, a slow-cooked savory stew made with meat, vegetables, and spices.
 They add a bright, tangy element that complements the rich flavors of the dish.
 Similarly, preserved lemons can be used in various stews and braises for a touch of acidity and zest.

-In rice and grain dishes: The zesty flavor of preserved lemons can elevate rice and grain dishes, such as pilafs, couscous (how long does couscous last?), or even quinoa. (how long does quinoa last?)
+In rice and grain dishes: The zesty flavor of preserved lemons can elevate rice and grain dishes, such as pilafs, couscous (What wine goes well with couscous?), or even quinoa.
+(What wine goes well with quinoa?)
 Simply adding a few thin slices or finely chopped preserved lemons can bring a lively, citrusy note to these dishes.

 As a condiment or garnish: Preserved lemons can be used as a condiment in sandwiches, wraps, or even on top of hummus.
 They can also be finely chopped and sprinkled on roasted or grilled vegetables, meats, and fish for an added layer of flavor.